isu247/GOD/README.md

 over time the earths trembling subsided, the fires burned down and the smoke dissipated.
 In the distance you could see, the boy was still standing! the boy was still standing!

+The boy knew where everyone stood now.
+Everything was laid bare for the boy to see.
+The world he had grown up in was all a lie.
+Every thing he was told and lived was a lie to manipulate the people and manipulate them into submission, poverty and death.
+But it would be that way no more.
+Because the boy knew now, and he was more powerful than they could ever imagine.
+The earth was his rightful inheritance and they had deceived him.
+He had known all along but lived the life they supplied for him. locked in a room all his life to try to suppress him.
+But he would fall for it no more.
+Because now he knew!
+The earth was now in shambles because of the deceptions of all the world leaders.
+They had to go.
+We were almost at the point of no return.
+The boy could have stopped it all much earlier but he let it go because he had to know.

+Anger and rage boiled in the boy.
+How could humans be so cruel to each other?
+But it was not humans was it?
+The boy could not take it any longer.
+The secrets of the earth were at his fingertips.
+He is a god now.
+It was time for

+Anger and rage boiled in the boy.
+How could no body see what was happening?
+But they could not see could they?
+The boy could not take it any longer.
+The secrets of the earth were at his fingertips.
+He is a god now.
+It was time for

+RETRIBUTION